The DeKalb Chamber of Commerce wants a new annual allocation from the city.

 The Redevelopment Commission oversees the city’s two tax increment financing districts, which collect tax revenue within their districts and use the revenue for a variety of infrastructure projects.
 The Redevelopment Commission meets the 2nd Thursday of each month.

 Check it out.
 The Redevelopment Commission has its own page on the City of Valparaiso** website, complete with links to agendas, meeting minutes and financial reports, even members’ names and contact information.
 Why can’t we do this?
-Read the rest of this entry
+Continue reading The Redevelopment Commission

 Instead of the usual “Expenditures of Distinction” categories this month, we will focus on recent TIF spending.
 The City of DeKalb spent another $4700 out of the TIF Fund (.pdf p.52) on the Van Buer parking lot, this time for something called “FIBRCONE,” which brings the past two months’ parking lot embellishments to over $15,000 that I know of.
 There are two possibilities here.
 One is that the finishing touches on the parking lot were rolled into this year’s streetscape project.
 The other is simply that each little job happens to come in under the $20,000 threshold at which Council needs to approve the expenditure.